markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 As can be seen in our console, the first battle with each new robot has been randomized so now the advantage of the first attack is more balanced and fair.
 Time to ship our feature so let's merge it to the master and start on our next feature.
 Don't forget to close this issue now that it has been completed.

-## Save and load high score from localStorage
+## Save and Load High Score From localStorage
-With just a few moments left in our Game Jam, let's quickly take a look at our Github issue and create our feature branch which will be name `feature/highscore`.
+With just a few moments left in our Game Jam, let's quickly take a look at our Github Issue and create our feature branch which will be name `feature/highscore`.

 ![Github Issue for High Score Screenshot](./assets/lesson-5/495-github-issue-5.png)

 Earlier we did some googling to find that `localStorage` will allow us to store our high score in the browser.
 Let's review [MDN's documents regarding localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Local_storage) to see how to interface with this property.
 From the documentation we can find that this is a property of the `window` object and that there is also a `sessionStorage` property as well.
-A big differentiator between the two is that while `sessionStorage` will persistent the data during the session of the page or while the browser is open. `localStorage` will persist the data in the browser until manually deleted.
-This means that if I close my browser or my browser session, the data in `sessionStorage` will disappear but in `localStorage` the data will persistent across sessions and is not affected by closing the browser.
+A big distinction between the two is that while `sessionStorage` will persist the data during the session of the page or while the browser is open, `localStorage` will persist the data in the browser until the data is manually deleted.
+This means that if you close your browser, the data in `sessionStorage` will disappear but not the data in `localStorage`.
 The similarities of `sessionStorage` and `localStorage` include the interface methods and the use of key/value pairs to store the object data.
 Note that the keys and values will always be converted into strings as a condition for browser storage.
 To understand what a key/value pair is, let's use a familiar object to illustrate these components.
 ```javascript